jxz12/EcoBuilder/README.md

 double check the score for certiain combinations too automated random graphs to test for no NaN

+check all UI.Image components to make sure they have materials check all serializefields to make sure they are not null

 # Research world
 fix superfocus small nodes
 make leaderboards more explorable